 Disputes and Appeals

-Please review the MSU Disability and Reasonable Accommodation Policy for full details.
+Please review the MSU Disability and Reasonable Accommodation Policy for full details and for information about the employee accommodation appeal process.

-- Faculty/instructors are also able to dispute student accommodation determinations.
+- Faculty/instructors are also able to utilize the dispute resolution process to raise concerns regarding student accommodation determinations when accommodations may conflict with course requirements.

-If you disagree with the RCPD's or Office of Employee and Labor Relation's (ELR)* determination to grant or deny an accommodation, the decision may be appealed to the University's ADA and Section 504 Coordinator using the Incident Reporting Form or sent in writing:
+- If you disagree with the RCPD's determination during the dispute resolution, the decision may be appealed to the University's ADA and Section 504 Coordinator using the Incident Reporting Form or sent in writing:

 Tracy A. Leahy